davidgiven/fluxengine/doc/disk-macintosh.md

 Just do:

 ```
-fluxengine read <format> -o mac.dsk
+fluxengine read mac <format> -o mac.dsk
 ```

-...where `<format>` can be `mac400` or `mac800`.
+...where `<format>` can be `--400` or `--800`.

 You should end up with a `mac.dsk` file containing a raw sector image (equivalent to `.img`).

-**Big warning!** Mac disk images are complicated due to the way the tracks are different sizes and the odd sector size.
-What you get above is a triangular disk image, which contains all the 512-byte user data areas concatenated together in filesystem order.
-It does not contain the twelve bytes of metadata.
+The Mac disk format contains an extra twelve bytes of data per sector which can be used for filesystem metadata.
+In practice, this was never used by anyone, and so the default is to omit these.
+If you want them, specify that you want 524 byte sectors with `--layout.layoutdata.sector_size=524`.
+The metadata will follow the
-If you want these as well, specify that you want 524 byte sectors with `--output.image.img.trackdata.sector_size=512`.
-The metadata will follow the 512 bytes of user data.
+512 bytes of user data.

 FluxEngine also supports DiskCopy 4.2 disk images, which may be a better option